nnieddu/ft_services/README.md

 because it's not secure to store/share credentials or sensitive informations in ConfigMap.
 Data from ConfigMap or Secret services can be used inside the app pod to use it for environement variables or propreties files for ex.

-Volumes component : serve to store the data persistent between restart of services (can be local or external / cloud).
+*Volumes component :* serve to store the data persistent between restart of services (can be local or external / cloud).

-Deployement component : it's a blueprints for pods, where you can specify the number of app pods replica you want and her configuration.
+*Deployement component :* it's a blueprints for pods, where you can specify the number of app pods replica you want and her configuration.
 For DB :
 StatefulSet component :
 Stateless component :

 matchLabels:

-MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
+*MetalLB* is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
 Exposes the service externally using a cloud provider loadbalancer.
 Node-port and Cluster-IP services to which the external loadbalancer routes, are automatically created in k8s.
 There is a big problem occurs as the type LoadBalancer is only available for use if your K8s cluster is setup in any of the public cloud providers, GCE AWS , etc which ar not free... that's why we use Metallb.

 ## Rapid and important tips :
 *Régler imagePullPolicysur Never, sinon Kubernetes essaiera de télécharger l'image (dans les deployements .yaml).

-*Vous devez exécuter eval $(minikube docker-env) sur chaque terminal ou vous souhaitez utiliser des commandes 'docker', car il définit uniquement les variables d'environnement pour la session shell actuelle.
+*Vous devez exécuter eval $(minikube docker-env) sur chaque terminal / script ou vous souhaitez utiliser des commandes 'docker', car il définit uniquement les variables d'environnement pour la session shell actuelle.

 ## K8s Commands
 ### minikube CLI :

 ###### Start minikube :
 ```
-minikube start --driver=<driver_name>
+minikube start --driver=<driver/hypervisor_name(docker,virtualbox,hyperkit...)>
 ```
-*in our case we gonna choose virtual box hypervisor to run minikube who need an hypervisor. (minikube start --driver=virtualbox)

 ```
 minikube stop
 ```